 This is the single most consequential financial fact about NF care in PA, and it is what distinguishes nursing facilities from PCHs and ALRs in this state.

 Pennsylvania Medicaid does pay for nursing home care for residents who meet clinical and financial eligibility.
 The program is called Medical Assistance Long-Term Care, or institutional MA.
 Eligibility is administered by the Office of Medical Assistance Programs (OMAP) in PA DHS, while the Office of Long-Term Living (OLTL) handles the LTC operations.
 Clinical eligibility is established through the Functional Eligibility Determination (FED) instrument administered by the Independent Enrollment Broker (IEB), Maximus PA, at 1-877-550-4227.
-A resident who is found Nursing Facility Clinically Eligible (NFCE) and who meets the financial tests is then enrolled in Community HealthChoices, PA's mandatory managed long-term services and supports program for adults 21 and older.
-Since CHC's full statewide rollout on January 1, 2020, NF Medicaid reimbursement for adults 21+ flows through the participant's CHC managed care organization rather than directly from PA DHS to the facility.
+A resident who is found Nursing Facility Clinically Eligible (NFCE) and who meets the financial tests is then enrolled in Community HealthChoices, the capitated program through which DHS's Office of Long-Term Living administers managed long-term services and supports.
+CHC enrollment reaches anyone 21 or older who is receiving care in a nursing home paid for by Medicaid, so NF Medicaid reimbursement flows through the participant's CHC managed care organization rather than directly from PA DHS to the facility.

 The financial tests for institutional Medicaid in 2026: